3 Data wrangling II

 It’s a good idea to verify a key is primary i.e. uniquely identifies an observation.
 See the examples in R4DS keys

-followed by the keys as a character vector.
+Keys are called explicity using by = followed by the keys as a character vector.

-For example, here we call by = c("plot","date)
+For example, here we call by = c("plot","date).

 ## # A tibble: 2 x 4